Do Yourself A Favour – Do Good For Others – Happy Christmas

 Tis the season to be jolly or even better, be generous, use your talents to help another person this Christmas, just one person or one family.

 We all have the power to make a difference and it is great to be able to do so.
 Christmas is a time when we can step out of our norm and do something different.
-Rather than feel inhibited, step out and make a difference.
+Rather than feel inhibited, step out and make a difference, especially this year.

 Twelve ways to make a difference at Christmas